Admissions Open

 Here’s a brief comparison table of popular exams:

-Each of these tests usually takes place between April to June every year, and early preparation is key to securing a seat in a top institution.
+Each of these tests usually takes place between April and June every year, and early preparation is key to securing a seat in a top institution.

 Direct Admission vs. Merit-Based